-Some months ago, in the basement of the natural history museum – far away from the dino-crush upstairs – my daughter and I were puzzling over a tray of specimens.
+Some months ago, in the basement of the natural history museum I found myself puzzling over a tray of specimens.
 The task was to study the animal ‘skin’ to classify and name said animal.
-Fur of deer – fine; the shed skin of snake – ok; a magnificent (shed) skin of a lizard including the leg – wonderful and er… slightly gross.
-But we were stuck on the last.
+Fur of deer – fine; the shed skin of snake – ok; a magnificent (shed) skin of a lizard including the leg.
+But I was stuck on the last.
 A single scale, the size of a ten pence piece, almost tear drop in shape like a guitarist plectrum.
 What kind of reptile did this belong to?
-Brows furrowed further when the educator told us to look at our own hands for a clues – until we noted the grooves on our nails were similar to the groves on the scale.
+More furrowed brow until the educator told me to look at my own hands for a clues – the grooves on our nails were similar to the groves on the scale.
 A mammal then.
 But what mammal has scales?
 A flip through a reference book and there it was – the Pangolin, the only mammal in the world with scales.

 This came to mind yesterday when the news broke of a record seizure of pangolin meat and scales in Malaysia.
 These secretive nocturnal creatures also have the misfortune of being one of the world’s most trafficked creatures.
 But it is not just the poaching that put them amongst the world’s most endangered animals – it is the wider less obvious cause and effect of habitat loss.
 Conservationists have eye rolled about the tendency to focus on a single species without the consideration of the wider global context to their demise.
 And while we reflect on the potential demise of a species in Asia and Africa there are many other species, native to the UK, that are also under threat from human activity.